West Yorkshire Metro

 Metro is the passenger information brand used by the West Yorkshire Combined Authority in England.
 It was formed on 1 April 1974 as the West Yorkshire Passenger Transport Executive (WYPTE), at the same time as the metropolitan county of West Yorkshire.
-The Metro brand has been used from the outset and, since the formal abolition of the WYPTE on 1 April 2014, it has remained the brand name of public transport in the region, overseen by the West Yorkshire Combined Authority, which is also responsible for the delivery of transport policies.
+The Metro brand has been used from the outset and, since the formal abolition of the WYPTE on 1 April 2014, it has remained the brand name of public transport in the region, overseen by the combined authority which is also responsible for the delivery of transport policies.

-On 7 May 2025 it was announced that the 'Metro' brand would be phased out as the system moves to a franchising model.
-On 12 May 2025, the new branding was unveiled under the name Weaver Network.
-The name was chosen for the region's shared industrial heritage surrounding the production of textiles, and likely to emulate the success of the Bee Network, the equivilent transport authority within Greater Manchester.
+On 7 May 2025, it was announced that the Metro brand would be phased out as West Yorkshire introduces bus franchising.
+On 12 May 2025, the replacement brand Weaver Network was unveiled.
+The name Weaver Network was chosen to celebrate the region's industrial textile heritage.
+It is hoped that the Weaver Network will emulate the success of the Bee Network in Greater Manchester.